Ossssip/Berlin_traffic_accidents_vs_votes/README.md

 ```
 nbdime config-git --enable --global
 ```
-Afterfords, you can use a web-based GUI to view the notebook diff, for example
+Afterwards, you can use a web-based GUI to view the notebook diff, for example
 ```
 nbdiff-web 551d6ee 4210941
 ```